viviandotdev/ObsidianVault/+ Encounters/You need 3 hobbies, one that keeps you healthy, one that earns you money and one to be creative.md

 - Society wants us to specialize into one thing, however that is not always the best way to do things, **Personal Experience**
 <!-- What personal experiences, stories, or problems have you faced that relate to this topic? -->

-**Potential Framework, System, or Solution**
+- growing up I had very little hobbies, I always did what I was told **Potential Framework, System, or Solution**
 <!-- What memorable, step-by-step solution, framework, or system can be created to address this topic? -->
 - have multiple hobbies
 	- one that keeps you healthy - rock climbing
 	- one that earns you money - coding
-	- one that keeps your learning - reading / writing (obsidian) (language studies)
+	- one that keeps your learning - reading / writing (obsidian) (language studies?)
 	- one that is creative  - drawing